ro0NL/symfony-http-responder/README.md

 In case your responder implements the `Responder` interface but serves as a provider it should be tagged manually.

-# Creating a Decorating Responder
+# Create a Decorating Responder

-To add behaviors to the main responder use a decorator.
+Add behaviors to the main responder using a decorator.

 ```php
 use ro0NL\HttpResponder\Responder;